jeremycryan/ComputerArchitectureLabs/Lab1/report.md

  10000000000000000010000000000001 | 10000000000000000000000000000000 | 110 | 01111111111111111101111111111110 |  0  0  0
  10000000000000000010000000000001 | 10000000000000000000000000000000 | 111 | 10000000000000000010000000000001 |  0  0  0
 ```
+While testing our ALU with this testbench, we caught an error with our third test.
+Our ALU was not correctly changing overflow to 0 when the SLT function was enabled.

 ## Timing Analysis